4elta/cheatsheet/README.md

 # cheatsheet
-cheat sheet for some common tools used during a pentest
+cheat sheet for some common pentesting tools and topics